CurveDocs/curve-docs/docs/factory/overview.md

 Source code for factory contracts may be viewed on [Github](https://github.com/curvefi/curve-factory).

 !!!tip
     Pools can be deployed via the [Curve UI](https://curve.fi/#/ethereum/create-pool).
-More informations on it [here](https://resources.curve.fi/factory-pools/creating-a-factory-pool/).
+More information at [resources](https://resources.curve.fi/factory-pools/creating-a-factory-pool/).
-    In case of uncertainty regarding the pool paramters etc. please do not hesitate to contract curve members.
+    In case of uncertainty regarding the pool parameters or others, please do not hesitate to contact curve members.

 | Factory | Contract Address |